Experimental Semi-quantum Key Distribution With Classical Users

-The single photons are provided by a source based on spontaneous parametric down-conversion (SPDC), which probabilistically generates photon pairs.
-One photon from each pair is used to herald the presence of the other one, which is sent to the users.
+The single photons are provided by a source based on spontaneous parametric down-conversion (SPDC) in a 20 mm-long periodically-poled potassium tytanyl phosphate (PPKTP) crystal, which probabilistically converts a photon at $395$ nm from a continuous-wave laser into two photons at $790$ nm and with orthogonal polarizations.
+One photon from each produced pair is used to herald the presence of the other one, which is sent to the users.
 Therefore, all detections in the experiment are in coincidence with the heralding detector, D$_{\text{H}}$.
 The server sets intervals of $0.5$ s, constituting the rounds of the protocol, in which Alice and Bob can decide to either detect or reflect the photons.
 Note that this interval can be made shorter, in the order of $10^{-8}$ s, by using ultra-fast switches and optimized bright single-photon sources \cite{lenzini2017}.
 At the end of each round, the server announces the result of the measurement at its detectors.
 The probabilistic nature of our source implies that, in each round, multiple non-simultaneous single-photon emissions can occur.
 In some rounds, therefore, the total number of detections is higher than one.
 The output rate of the source is decreased, so that the total average number of photons sent to the users is about $0.35$ per round, in order to reduce the probability of multi-photon emissions.